Contractual and Legislative EMC Approval

 It is vital to understand the requirements at the outset of a project.
 WEMEC offers a full analysis ensuring all EMC and Electrical related contractual and legislative requirements have been identified and understood.

-This ranges from contractual obligations including military (DEF STAN’s, MIL STD and AECTP series) to legislative including the EMC directive 2004/108/EC and the Low Voltage Directive (LVD) 2006/95/EC.
+This ranges from contractual obligations including military (DEF STAN’s, MIL STD and AECTP series) to legislative including the EMC directive 2014/30/EU the UK EMC Reg 2016, CEMFAW Reg 2016 EMF requirements and the Low Voltage Directive (LVD) 2014/35/EU.